Automatic Allow Rule Generation

 Create an Add Allow Rule Policy

-For the purposes of this article, a simple policy was created containing only two rules:
+For this article, a simple policy was created containing only two rules:

 1. The first rule prevents using commands like ‘nc’ and ‘ncat’.